 -

-- Using forceps: forceps are medical tool that resembles the shape of large tongs.
+- The use of forceps: Forceps are a medical tool that resembles the shape of large tongs.
 The doctor will grasp the baby’s head with forceps during a forceps delivery to gently guide them out of the birth canal.

-- Vacuum extraction: a method to assist the delivery using a vacuum device.
+- The use of vacuum extraction: Vacuum extraction is a method to assist the delivery using a vacuum device.

 Episiotomy

-Episiotomy is a procedure where a small cut is made to widen the opening of the vagina when a woman is giving birth.
-Situations where an episiotomy will help could include when the fetus is stressed and needs to be delivered with assistance rather quickly or to avoid bigger tears later on during delivery.
+Episiotomy is a procedure where a doctor makes a small cut to widen the opening of the vagina when a woman is giving birth.
+You may choose to have this procedure as part of your birth plan to avoid bigger tears later in delivery.
+This procedure may also help if the fetus is stressed and needs to be delivered quickly.

 Once you’ve given birth, you can express preferences for several things: